nicdwilson/woocommerce-bookings-utilities/README.md

-# woocommerce-booking-cart-cleaner
+# WooCommerce Bookings Utilities

-A utility plugin that clears expired WooCommerce Bookings from the cart
+A utility plugin with some tools for WooCommerce  Bookings users